graphql/graphql-spec/spec/Section 5 -- Validation.md

 ** Explanatory Text **

-Input objects must not contain more than one fields of the same name, otherwise an amgibuity would exist which includes an ignored portion of syntax.
+Input objects must not contain more than one field of the same name, otherwise an ambiguity would exist which includes an ignored portion of syntax.

 For example the following query will not pass validation.